jmpessoa/lazandroidmodulewizard/readme.txt

 		-Lazarus forum community!

+Version 0.6 - rev. 02 - 20 October 2014 -

+NEW!
+[Dialog config paths ...]
+Add Checkbox to configure output files path NEW!
+[Dialog config paths ...]
+Add Checkbox to add ".so" suffix

 Version 0.6 - rev. 01 - 20 October 2014 -

 NEW!
 Added Support to Laz4Android [by TrueTom]: